 - Compare and contrast complete and incomplete digestive tracts

-- Describe the steps of mechanical and chemical digestion, and nutrient absorption using the human digestive system as a model
+- Describe the steps of mechanical and chemical digestion, and identify the organs and enzymes required for each step, using humans as a model organism

 The information below was adapted from OpenStax Biology 34.1

 Digestion is the process of breading down tissues of another organism in order to make them available for absorption, and animals can accomplish these processes through two general types of digestive systems:

 - Incomplete digestive systems (also called a gastrovascular cavity) feature a digestive cavity with a single opening that functions as both mouth and anus.

 - Ingested material enters the mouth/anus and passes into a cavity lined with cells that secrete digestive enzymes that break down the food.
 The food particles are then absorbed by the cells lining the gastrovascular cavity.
 Once digestion is completed, the remaining material is eliminated as waste through the mouth/anus.